Mike-R-B-Lab/Loan_Classification_Model/README.md

 The most effective model overall was the Tuned Random Forest while using an 80-20 split for the training and testing data.

-The steps taken to arrive to these findings can be found in the Google Colab Notebook.
+The code used to arrive to these findings can be found in the Google Colab Notebook.